Tylian/XKit/XKit-Packs.md

 * Don't write malicious code: that includes, but not limited to, displaying ads, posting stuff without user permission, trying to gain control of the user's account, modify/break other extensions.
 If you're found to write malicious code, your XCloud account will be terminated.
 * Don't make excessive calls to Tumblr or XKit servers.
 Try to limit the calls, and store the data you receive using XKit store.
 * Don't use HTML5 APIs if there is an XKit equivalent for it. (ie: don't use localStorage, but do use XKit.storage)
+* Don't modify standard XKit objects.
+* Don't write extensions that are simply links/ads to a website/service.
+* Don't write "shock" extensions.
+* Don't write extensions that modify XKit user interface.
+* Don't write extensions that disable/enable/download extensions.

+Please keep in mind that XKit Packs have a server-side kill switch that disables your extensions.
+Failure to follow the instructions above will result in your extension getting removed from XCloud and all the user's devices, and your XCloud account terminated, without prior notice.